BrandonHe/sdl_android_guides/docs/Hello Sdl Android/index.md

 ### Configure for Bluetooth

-Right out of the box, all you need to do to run bluetooth is to select the ```mbtDebug``` (Multiplexing Bluetooth) build flavor.
+Right out of the box, all you need to do to run bluetooth is to select the ```mbt_offDebug``` (Multiplexing Bluetooth) build flavor.

 ### Building the Project.

-For TCP, you may use the built in Android emulator or an Android phone on the same network as Sdl Core.
-For Bluetooth, you will need an Android phone with Bluetooth enabled.
+For TCP, you may use the built-in Android emulator or an Android phone on the same network as Sdl Core.
+For Bluetooth, you will need an Android phone that is paired to a TDK or head unit via Bluetooth.

 !!!
 MUST
 Make sure Sdl Core and the HMI are running prior to running Hello Sdl Android